InterActHuman: Multi-Concept Human Animation with Layout-Aligned Audio Conditions: Method

 \subsection{Layout Prediction and Local Condition Injection}

-Although reference image injection has been addressed, leveraging spatiotemporal layouts for local conditions like precise audio alignment remains challenging.
-There is a conflict between mask prediction and audio injection: if the forward pass is incomplete, masks are unavailable; if it is complete, it's too late for local condition injection.
-We resolve this by using the multi-step inference process of diffusion models~\cite{song2021ddim}, where masks predicted at step $k$ guide multi-modal condition injection at step $k+1$.
-As our network learns spatiotemporal layouts for each identity, we obtain precise masks without requiring user annotations.
+While reference-image injection is well studied, leveraging spatiotemporal layouts for local conditions, such as precise audio alignment, remains challenging.
+Mask prediction and audio injection are coupled: if a denoising step is incomplete, the masks are unavailable; if it is complete, it is too late to inject local conditions.
+We resolve this with the multi-step inference of diffusion models~\citep{song2021ddim}: masks predicted at step $k$ guide multi-modal condition injection at step $k{+}1$.
+As the network learns spatiotemporal layouts for each identity, precise masks emerge without user annotations.

-\textbf{Mask Predictor.} Within each DiT block, we predict a spatio-temporal mask that quantifies how strongly each reference image should influence each video frame.
-We attach a lightweight mask-predictor head to each of the $L$ transformer layers.
-The head comprises: (1) a shared linear projection that maps the hidden video features $\mathbf{h}^{v}$ and the hidden reference features $\mathbf{h}^{r}_i$ to query, key, and value tensors, (2) a LayerNorm, (3) 3D RoPE positional encoding, (4) a cross-attention module, and (5) a two-layer MLP.
-After normalization and RoPE, we let the video tokens attend to a single reference by computing $a_i^{(l)} = \operatorname{softmax}\left(\frac{\mathbf{Q}^{v}{\mathbf{K}^{r}_{i}}^{\top}}{\sqrt{d}}\right)\mathbf{V}^{r}_{i}$, where $d$ is the head dimension and $l$ indexes the current layer.
-The attended feature $\mathbf{a}^{(l)}_i$ is subsequently transformed by the MLP and passed through a sigmoid to yield a layer-specific mask $\mathbf{m}^{(l)}_i\in[0,1]^{T}$ for reference $X_i$.
-Then we average the mask prediction from last few DiT blocks to form the final mask.
-Notably, the mask predictor is always trained to predict complete region of a human, regardless of whether the reference image contains only the upper body, face, or full body of a person.
-This design simplifies the mask prediction task and improves consistency for the conditioning module, ensuring robust and reliable conditioning across diverse scenarios.
-Moreover, since the mask predictors reuse in-block features and share parameters across references, they introduce minimal computational overhead while enabling explicit spatiotemporal layout control for each identity.
+\textbf{Mask Predictor.} In each DiT block, we predict a spatiotemporal mask quantifying how strongly each reference image should influence each video frame.
+A lightweight mask-predictor head is attached to each of the $L$ transformer layers, consisting of: (1) a shared linear projection that maps hidden video features $\mathbf{h}^{v}$ and hidden reference features $\mathbf{h}^{r}_i$ to query, key, and value tensors; (2) LayerNorm; (3) 3D RoPE positional encoding; (4) a cross-attention module; and (5) a two-layer MLP.
+After normalization and RoPE, video tokens attend to a single reference via $a_i^{(l)} = \operatorname{softmax}\left(\frac{\mathbf{Q}^{v}{\mathbf{K}^{r}_{i}}^{\top}}{\sqrt{d}}\right)\mathbf{V}^{r}_{i}$, where $d$ is the head dimension and $l$ indexes the current layer.
+The attended feature $\mathbf{a}^{(l)}_i$ is transformed by the MLP and passed through a sigmoid to yield a layer-specific mask $\mathbf{m}^{(l)}_i \in [0,1]^{T}$ for reference $X_i$.
+We then average the predictions from the last few DiT blocks to obtain the final mask.
+Notably, the mask predictor is trained to recover the complete human region, regardless of whether the reference image shows only the upper body, face, or full body.
+This simplifies mask prediction and stabilizes the conditioning module, yielding robust behavior across diverse scenarios.
+Because the predictors reuse in-block features and share parameters across references, they add minimal overhead while enabling explicit layout control for each identity.